^

 30 May 2024, 19:45

-A team of researchers has demonstrated that some childhood leukemias begin during embryonic development, although they do not appear until several months after birth.
+A team of researchers has shown that some childhood leukemias begin during embryonic development, although they do not become apparent until several months after birth.

-The team includes researchers from the Institute of Oncology of the University of Oviedo (IUOPA), the Josep Carreras Leukemia Research Institute, the University of Barcelona and the Center for Biomedical Research in Cancer (CIBERONC).
-The study was published in the journal Leukemia.
+The team includes researchers from the Institute of Oncology of the University of Oviedo (IUOPA), the Josep Carreras Leukemia Research Institute, the University of Barcelona and the Centre for Biomedical Research in Cancer (CIBERONC).
+The study is published in the journal Leukemia.

-Acute myeloid leukemia is the second most common type of acute leukemia in children and can be diagnosed during the first months of life.
-The early onset of the disease led to suspicion that the tumor may be of prenatal origin.
-However, this theory has been difficult to prove due to the lack of prenatal or birth samples.
+Acute myeloid leukemia is the second most common type of acute leukemia in children and can be diagnosed within the first months of life.
+The early onset of the disease has led to suspicion that the tumor may have a prenatal origin.
+However, proving this theory has been difficult due to the lack of prenatal or birth samples.

-“The opportunity to study the origins of this leukemia arose from the case of a 5-month-old infant who was diagnosed with acute myeloid leukemia at the Niño Jesús Hospital in Madrid,” explains Pablo Menéndez, ICREA professor at the University of Barcelona and the Josep Carreras Institute.
-"Parents who saved blood from the umbilical cord opened up a line of research that was previously impossible."
+"The opportunity to study the origins of this leukemia arose thanks to the case of a 5-month-old baby diagnosed with acute myeloid leukemia at the Niño Jesús Hospital in Madrid," explains Pablo Menéndez, professor at ICREA at the University of Barcelona and the Josep Carreras Institute.
+"The parents, who saved the umbilical cord blood, opened up a line of research that had not been possible until now."

 Using precision medicine techniques, the researchers analyzed the entire genome of the tumor.
-Unlike adult tumors, where thousands of mutations are found, only two chromosomal abnormalities were identified in this leukemia.
+Unlike tumors in adults, where thousands of mutations are found, only two chromosomal abnormalities were found in this leukemia.

-“Genomic analysis allowed us to develop a personalized diagnostic method for monitoring the disease,” says José S. Puente, professor of biochemistry at the University of Barcelona.
-Puente, professor of biochemistry and molecular biology at the University of Oviedo.
+"Genomic analysis has allowed us to develop a personalized diagnostic method to monitor the disease," says José S. Puente, professor of biochemistry at the University of Barcelona.
+Puente is a professor of biochemistry and molecular biology at the University of Oviedo.
 "But these data raise new questions, such as when the tumor arose and in what order these mutations appeared," he adds.

-These questions are difficult to answer because such tests require blood samples from the infant before diagnosis is made, which is not possible in the vast majority of cases.
-However, in this case, the existence of a frozen cord blood sample allowed the researchers to separate different populations of blood cells at birth and study whether any of the chromosomal abnormalities found in the tumor were already present during fetal development.
+These questions are difficult to answer because such studies require blood samples from the infant before diagnosis, which is not possible in the vast majority of cases.
+However, in this case, the existence of a frozen cord blood sample allowed the researchers to separate out the different populations of blood cells at birth and study whether any of the chromosomal abnormalities found in the tumor were already present during fetal development.

-“These data are extremely important for understanding the development of this devastating disease, and the existence of this umbilical cord blood sample was decisive for carrying out research that has not been possible so far in acute myeloid leukemia,” adds Talia Velasco, a researcher at the Josep Carreras Institute and University of Barcelona, co-author of the study.
+"These data are extremely important for understanding the development of this devastating disease, and the existence of this cord blood sample was crucial to carry out a study that had not been possible in acute myeloid leukemia until now," adds Thalia Velasco, a researcher at the Josep Carreras Institute and the University of Barcelona, and co-author of the study.

-Knowledge of these changes is necessary for the development of cellular and animal models that will allow us to understand the evolution of the disease and develop new treatments for these pathologies.
+Knowledge of these changes is necessary to develop cellular and animal models that will allow us to understand the evolution of the disease and develop new methods of treating these pathologies.

 You are reporting a typo in the following text: